 Before anything, warm up!
 You need to prepare your body to perform, get the heart rate up with some jogging, star jumps etc, do a bit of mobility stuff to get your muscles and joints moving and do a bit of co-ordination work as well.
 Then move on to some EASY climbing or bouldering.

-- Power, campus boarding is one choice, and will undoubtably improve your power, like fingerboarding it’s intense so remember that warm up.
+Power, campus boarding is one choice, and will undoubtably improve your power, like fingerboarding it’s intense so remember that warm up.
 You’ll see campus boards in every wall but they probably only become of use once you’re bouldering about 7a / V6 or above.
-Personally I prefer to boulder to my limit and have only ever used a campus board to benchmark my progress, this involves boulder problems near my limit and resting in between each go for a few minutes to recover properly, before doing another one.
+Personally I normally prefer to boulder to my limit and mostly use a campus board to benchmark my progress, this involves boulder problems near my limit and resting in between each go for a few minutes to recover properly, before doing another one.
 Using bouldering to train has the advantage of being more enjoyable and allows you to work on technique at the same time.

-- Power endurance, so you’ve got a good base of all the above?
+Power endurance, so you’ve got a good base of all the above?
 Now you can work on power endurance!
-Remember back to endurance and 4x4s, for power endurance we’re going to be doing 3x3s, but instead of being at a moderate pump level, we now want to be at a higher pump level, by the end of each set of three you want to be at our absolute max, a move or two from falling off, or falling off very close to the top.
+Remember back to endurance and 4x4s, for power endurance one option is to do 3x3s, but instead of being at a moderate pump level, we now want to be at a higher pump level, by the end of each set of three you want to be at our absolute max, a move or two from falling off, or falling off very close to the top.
 We can also achieve a similar result from bouldering.
 Choose some problems a couple of grades below your limit and aim to repeat an individual problem 3 times, you should be failing or close to failing on your last go, rest and repeat.

 Wings of Freedom, 7a+ onsight, Spain.
 Photo Bennett Barthelemy